theupdateframework/pep-on-pypi-with-tuf/README.rst

 The minimum security model (this PEP) requires no action from developers and protects against malicious CDNs [19]_ and public mirrors.
-To support continuous delivery of uploaded packages, PyPI signs for projects with an online key.
+To support continuous delivery of uploaded packages, PyPI signs for projects with a online key.
 This level of security prevents projects from being accidentally or deliberately tampered by a mirror or a CDN because the mirror or CDN will not have any of the keys required to sign for projects.
 It also does not protect projects from attackers who have compromised PyPI, since attackers can manipulate TUF metadata using the keys stored online.
 An extension to this PEP, discussed in Appendix A, offers the maximum security model and allows developers sign for their projects.
-Developer keys are not stored online and projects are safe from PyPI compromises.
+Developer keys are not stored online: therefore, projects are safe from PyPI compromises.

-This PEP proposes that a *bins* role (and its delegated roles) sign for all PyPI projects with an online key.
+This PEP proposes that the *bins* role (and its delegated roles) sign for all PyPI projects with an online key.
 The *targets* role, which only signs with an offline key, MUST delegate all PyPI projects to the *bins* role.
 This means that when pip downloads with TUF a distribution from a project on PyPI, it will consult the *bins* role about the TUF metadata for the project.
 If the *bins* role has not delegated the project, then the project is considered to be non-existent on PyPI.

-Every year, PyPI administrators are going to sign for *root* role keys.
-After that, automation will continuously sign for a timestamped, snapshot of all projects.

 Metadata Expiry Times